nmbr73/Kernfusion/Wiki/Kartaverse Workflows/Creating Volumetric NeRFs.md

 ![[Kartaverse Workflows.img/image69__fix1.png]]

+> [!tip] TestBed Troubleshooting Tip
+>
-TestBed Troubleshooting Tip: If you get an error message when launching the TestBed program that says:
+> If you get an error message when launching the TestBed program that says:
+>
+> ```

-Could not free memory: C:\\instant-ngp\\dependencies\\tiny-cuda-nn\\include\\tiny-cuda-nn/gpu_memory.h:454 cudaDeviceSynchronize() failed with error operation not permitted when stream is capturing
+> Could not free memory: C:\\instant-ngp\\dependencies\\tiny-cuda-nn\\include\\tiny-cuda-nn/gpu_memory.h:454 cudaDeviceSynchronize() failed with error operation not permitted when stream is capturing
+> ```

-This error typically indicates that you needed to adjust the "TCNN_CUDA_ARCHITECTURES" environment variable back in the earlier "Step 5.2 Building Instant NGP" step of this guide.
+> This error typically indicates that you needed to adjust the "TCNN_CUDA_ARCHITECTURES" environment variable back in the earlier "Step 5.2 Building Instant NGP" step of this guide.
+>

-If you've done this process already and still get the error you can open the "Transform.json" document up in your text editor and lower the "aabb_scale" value which acts like a NeRF scene resolution parameter.
+> If you've done this process already and still get the error you can open the "Transform.json" document up in your text editor and lower the "aabb_scale" value which acts like a NeRF scene resolution parameter.
+>

-Valid settings for the "aabb_scale" parameter are base 2 numbers such as 16, 8, 4, or 2.
+> Valid settings for the "aabb_scale" parameter are base 2 numbers such as 16, 8, 4, or 2.
 In this situation 16 is the best quality you can define at this time, and 2 is a much lower detail representation of the scene that might work on your GPU if you have less GPU VRAM available.

-### Using the TestBed Program

-Using the TestBed Program
+## Using the TestBed Program

 The TestBed UI is an immediate mode GUI that allows interactive control over the NeRF scene training and rendering process.

-#### Camera Path

-Camera Path
+### Camera Path

 The camera path controls allow you to keyframe animate a motion path through the scene.
 This data can be saved to disk and used to create a high quality command-line rendered animation of the NeRF scene.